-Passport identification pages that have your picture and personal information as well as official information (including its date of expiration).
-If you have renewed/extended the passport, make sure that you copy the extension page
+• Passport identification pages that have your photo and personal information as well as official information (including expiration date).
+If you have renewed or extended the passport, make sure that you copy the extension page.

 After you have made the photocopies, you should take your original documents and the photocopies to a notary public so that he or she may certify that your copies are true to the original document.
-During regular business hours, Emory's office of Student Financial Services provides notary services to free of charge to actively enrolled students, faculty and employees of the University.
+During regular business hours, Emory's Office of Student Financial Services provides notary services free of charge to actively enrolled students, faculty, and employees of the university.
 Banks usually offer notary services for a fee.
-You may also search for notary services through The Georgia Superior Court Clerks’ Cooperative Authority website.

-In order to ensure complete documentation in your file at ISSS, please also remember to submit to ISSS copies of any new documents received during travel outside the United States during your F-1 program.
+In order to ensure complete documentation in your file, please remember to submit to ISSS copies of any new documents (form I-94, new F-1 visa stamp) received during travel outside the United States during your F-1 program.

 The passport is your own government's permit for you to leave and re-enter your home country.
 You should ensure that your passport is valid six months into the future at all times.
 To renew from within the United States, contact your local embassy for more information about the process.
-If you are required to supply a letter affirming that you are a student at Emory University you can request an official letter from the Emory University Registrar's Office.
-You may find contact information for your embassy here.
+If you are required to supply a letter affirming that you are a student at Emory University, you can request an official letter from the Office of the Registrar.

-The visa stamp put in your passport by the U.S. Consul abroad is required to enter the United States, unless you are exempt from visa requirements.
+The visa is a color sticker placed in your passport by the U.S. consul abroad and is required to enter the United States (with a few exceptions).
 It indicates the classification status you will have upon admission to the United States.
-If your visa has expired and you will travel outside the North American continent, you must renew your visa.
-You may renew your visa by visiting the U.S. Consul in the country to which you are traveling.
-It is important that if the country is not your home country that you consult with the U.S. Embassy or Consulate prior to your departure to find out if is possible for you to obtain an appointment at that location.
+If your visa has expired and you will travel outside the U.S., you must renew your visa.
 It is not possible to renew an F-1 visa from within the United States.

 The I-20 is the immigration document issued for the program (major) and level of study that you are presently pursuing.
-Page 3 of the I-20 contains lines for an endorsement by a Designated School Official (DSO) affirming that the information on the front of the I-20 is correct for the purpose of re-entering the United States.
+Page 3 of the I-20 contains lines for an endorsement by a Designated School Official (DSO) for the purpose of re-entering the United States.
 There are spaces for information about the F-1 student's dependents and for all forms of employment authorization or notations by a DHS official.
-It is important to note that your I-20 should not expire while you are pursing your current program of study.
-If your form I-20 is lost, damaged, or stolen, you may request a replacement form by submitting the appropriate e-form via ISSS Link.
+Your I-20 should not expire while you are pursing your program of study.